-History of Art and Heritage Studies
+History of Art and Heritage Management

-History of Art and Heritage Studies is part of Buckingham’s Department of History and History of Art.
+History of Art and Heritage Management is part of Buckingham’s Department of History and History of Art.
 You will be joining a lively community of British and international students in different subjects and schools including English, History, Modern Languages, International Studies, Law, Management, and Psychology.

 Unique within UK universities, our Department offers a starting term in Florence.
 Students start their degree by spending 12 weeks studying History of Art at the British Institute of Florence by the River Arno in the heart of the city.
 Classes are taught in English and focus on the study of original works of art in the city’s celebrated museums and historic landmarks.
 Excursions to Pisa and Siena are included in the curriculum.
 For more information see our Study Term in Florence page.